Experts say RM2,500 should be enough for fresh grads, I beg to differ.

 First Month Costs: RM1,000 above

 So, living in the city ain’t cheap right?
-Are you still kin to work in the city?
+Are you still keen to work in the city?